 Justice Ruth Bader Ginsburg was undeniably one of the greatest examples of what a lawyer should be.
 One month since her passing, we continue to honor her incredible life, remarkable career and passionately selfless drive as one of the most influential lawmakers our country has seen.

-At Van Wey, Presby and Williams, not only do we reflect on how we can follow RBG’s lead to be the best lawyers we can possibly be, but also how we can follow her example in our everyday lives as active participants in our communities.
+At Van Wey, Metzler & Williams, PLLC not only do we reflect on how we can follow RBG’s lead to be the best lawyers we can possibly be, but also how we can follow her example in our everyday lives as active participants in our communities.

 As Dallas trial lawyers gathered at the Old Red Courthouse last month, Kay Van Wey, Ellen Presby, Brady Williams and Emma Martin shared their thoughts on RBG’s legacy and how her lifetime of service towards justice can inspire us to be better.